crizzy9/.dotfiles/README.md

 Ctrl + v - Open in vertical window pane
 Ctrl + x - Open in horizontal window pane
-Ctrl + q - Open any telescope search in quickfix menu
+Ctrl + q - Open any telescope search in quickfix menu Ctrl + a - paste last line written in insert mode into telescope search

 # others
 # TODO: setup keybinding and save setting for setting filetype and persist value